OpenSourceEconomics/skillmodels/docs/source/model_specs.rst

     :lines: 54-77

 Here it is important to note that empty sublists have to be added to the ``measurements`` and ``normalizations`` key if no measurements are available in certain periods.
 Simply leaving the sublists out will result in an error.

-..
-Note:: If the WA estimator is used, factors with constant transition equation can only have measurements in the initial period and all other factors need at least two measurements per period.
-If the CHS estimator is used these limitations do not hold as long as there are enough measurements to identify the model.
-If development stages span more than one period, models can be identified even if some factors have no measurements in some periods.

 Points 4 and 5 are only specified once for all factors by adding entries to the ``time_specific`` key of the model dictionary: